BcnBitcoinOnly/ordisrespector-binaries/README.md

 ## Build Guide

-The binaries have been built using Bitcoin Core's [Guix build system].
-Guix builds are deterministic, meaning that anyone can follow the same steps and get the exact same binaries, byte-per-byte.

 Documentation of the build process is maintained in a [dedicated document].
 In the spirit of the Bitcoin ethos, you are encouraged to build your own binaries and verify that they are the same as I distributed in this repo.
 If you do your own deterministic build and do this check yourself I invite you to submit your own GPG signature of the SHA256SUMS file to boost the trust in these binaries.